Uchida with sunglasses

 The photo of Kishi Fumiko as it appears on the cover of her memoir Manei and I (Manei to Watashi), published in 2015, when she was 95

 It is at that point in the narrative that a remarkable woman enters the picture.
 Kishi Fumiko was one of those Japanese cinema professionals for whom filmmaking was quite literally their whole lives.
-As this article relates, she was born in the northeastern Chinese province of Liaoning to Japanese parents in 1920.
+As a Japan Times article from October 2015 (unfortunately no longer available online), entitled “New book chronicles influential short-lived Manchukuo film studio,” relates, she was born in the northeastern Chinese province of Liaoning to Japanese parents in 1920.
 Her father died when she was young, forcing her to make her own way at an early age.
 At only 15, she became an assistant film editor for the small studio Daiichi Eiga, and it was there, in 1936, that she helped edit two of Mizoguchi Kenji’s early masterpieces, Osaka Elegy (Naniwa Erejī) and Sisters of the Gion (Gion no kyōdai).
 (Actress Yamada Isuzu, who stars in both films, though still a teenager at the time, was three years older than Kishi.)
 In 1939, she followed her brother, a camera operator, to Manei.
 And, now in her mid-twenties, with a decade’s experience in the industry behind her, she was still there six years later when Uchida arrived from Japan.

 Kishi Fumiko: “The great director Uchida Tomu, who had made such well-regarded films as A Living Doll, Unending Advance, and Earth at Nikkatsu, suddenly showed up at Manei.
 He came to stay with the cameraman Kiga Seigo.
 Why would a director of Uchida’s stature have come all the way to Manei at that particular moment?
 I found it very strange.